MejlaP/nyc-taxi-pipeline-analytics/README.md

 # NYC Taxi Data Pipeline & Analytics (2025–2026)

 ## 📌 Project Overview
-This project is a hands-on data engineering pipeline that processes real-world NYC Yellow Taxi data from the second half of 2025.
+This project is a hands-on data engineering pipeline that processes real-world NYC Yellow Taxi data from June 2025 through January 2026.
 Using Apache Spark and the Medallion Architecture, the pipeline takes raw, messy data and transforms it step-by-step into clean, business-ready tables.
 The pipeline output is visualized in a Power BI dashboard, providing business-ready insights into revenue trends, trip volumes, and fare analysis.

 The entire pipeline was built, debugged, and run within the free **Databricks Free Edition**.